KenKundert/inform/doc/user.rst

 If *stream_policy* is 'errors' then all error messages are sent to the standard error stream and all other messages are sent to the standard output.
-This is also commonly used for programs that act s filters.
+This is also commonly used for programs that act as filters.

 If *stream_policy* is 'all' stderr is used for all informants that do not explicitly set their stream.
 By default, no informants explicitly set their